 FALSE

-The third is that services are inherently heterogeneous.
+There are five essential differences between services and goods.
+One of these is that services are inherently heterogeneous.

-AACSB: Analytic Blooms: Remember Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: Differences between Services and Goods

 33. Services are defined and evaluated as a package of features that affect the five senses.